keboola/connection-docs/management/support/index.md

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/organization-allowAutoJoin-off.png)

-With the new setting, a joining support account will require approval by an existing project member in order to gain access.
+With auto-join off, a joining support account will require approval by an existing project member in order to gain access.
 When a support member requests access each active project member will receive an email notification

 {: .image-popup}